Get a free, no obligation personal loan quote with rates as low as 6.99%

 • Payment Plan with CRA.
 A payment plan can be negotiated with the CRA so long as the plan results in the complete repayment of your tax debt.
 Under this option, you will still be required to pay applicable penalties and interest.

 • CRA Fairness Application.
 This program provides relief from interest and penalties, but not the principal part of your taxes.
-In order to qualify, you must prove extraordinary circumstances and financial struggle that further supports your inability to repay your entire tax owing.
+In order to qualify, you must prove extraordinary circumstances and financial struggle that further support your inability to repay your entire tax owing.
 You may need a tax lawyer to assist you with this option.

 • Consumer Proposal or Bankruptcy.
 If you file a consumer proposal or bankruptcy, the CRA will relieve you from your tax debt.
 Note that with a consumer proposal, you will be required to make an offer to the CRA as you would with all your other creditors.